mehultech1995/BookMyShow-BackEnd/README.md

 # Book-My-Show-Backend
 Author - Mehul Yadav
-email- mehulyadav995@gmail.com
+Email- mehulyadav995@gmail.com

 This is a Backend of the Book My Show project where the user data is being fetched, stored, and retrieved flexibly from MongoDB and shown on the UI.

-## ⭐ Technologies that are used.
+## ⭐ Technologies that are used
 ### Backend
 -  Express
       - Backend is based on Express.Js